 One of the most impactful actions that everyday people can do is safely dispose of their unused medications at an approved drug collection site nearest them, as soon as they no longer need the prescriptions.

-Every April, October, and even year round, it’s crucial that we all do our part to keep our families and communities safe by getting ride of leftover drugs and prescription medications.
+Every April, October, and even year-round, it’s crucial that we all do our part to keep our families and communities safe by getting rid of leftover drugs and prescription medications.

 National Prescription Drug Take-Back Day is a twice-annual reminder to do just that.